SAP-samples/teched2022-AD162/README.md

 - Installation of the latest ABAP Development Tools (ADT)
 - User on a SAP BTP ABAP Environment or SAP S/4HANA 2022 (or higher) systems - e.g. SAP BTP ABAP Environment Trial

+> ⚠**Please note**⚠
-PS: Registered session participants will have access to devices with pre-configured frontend tools and to a dedicated ABAP system.
+> Registered session participants will have access to devices with pre-configured frontend tools and to a dedicated ABAP system.

 ## Exercises